The Princeton Review Career Quiz vs. MyPassionAI: An Honest 2026 Comparison by the Founder of One of Them

 Each respondent gets two colors: one for interests (what you are drawn to) and one for style (how you like to work).
 That gives 16 possible pairs, and each pair yields a page of matched career examples.
 A Yellow-Yellow reader, for instance, gets "research, banking, accounting, systems analysis, tax law, finance, government work, and engineering."
 A Red-Green reader gets a different list.

-What the MyPassionAI career quiz actually is
+What the MyPassionAI career quiz is

 The instrument.
 25 questions, but the structure is the point.
 The first question asks which of four statements best describes your current situation: a student or graduate with no direction, someone in a well-paying career who wants change, someone with too many interests who cannot pick one, or someone stuck or unemployed going in circles.
 Your answer to Q1 decides which Q2 you see.
 A career switcher gets asked which moments in their last job made them forget the clock.
 A graduate gets asked what they spent hours on as a kid that felt like play.
 Someone with too many interests gets asked which interest they would least regret committing to.